xyphro/HP3457-OLED-display/README.md

 Don't forget to program the fuses of the ATMega8 MCU and select 8 MHz internal RC oscillator as clock source (otherwise it runs too slow with its default 1 MHz clock only).

 NOTE: Ensure to buy the 0.87" variant of the OLEDS.
 There are also popular 0.91" variants available, but they are to wide!
 I bought my displays directly on Aliexpress: https://de.aliexpress.com/item/1005001856921229.html In case the above link stops working, search for items like "XABL 0.87 Inch OLED"

+I personally tested SSD1336 based display.
+EEVBlog User Miti bought a display with a CH1115 controller.
+This controller has a different command set.
+We jointly have added support for CH1115 displays to the code.
+In case you have such a SSD1336 you will need to rebuild the software with the `#define DISPLAYTYPE_CH1115` being enabled within oled.c.
+Otherwise the original SSD1336 based OLED displays will be supported.

+The prebuilt binaries provided in this repository are built for SSD1336 based displays.

 # Annuciators: